kuleshov/architect/README.md

 Architect
 =========

+**NOTE**: We will be releasing the full version of Architect immediately before ISMB.
+We suggest waiting until then before using the program.
+Until then, this repo has a demo that can reproduce results from the paper.

 Architect is a genomic scaffolder aimed at synthetic long read and read-cloud sequencing technologies such as Illumina Tru-Seq synthetic long reads or the 10X GemCode platform.